Invoca/developer-docs/source/api_documentation/bulk_ringpool_api.rst

 Bulk Ringpool API
 =================

-Before using the Bulk RingPool API, contact questions@invoca.com to enable the Bulk RingPool API feature.
+Before using the Bulk RingPool API, submit a case via the `Community Case Portal`_ to enable the Bulk RingPool API feature.
 It is recommended that before you enable the feature on your production platform, testing occurs on a demo or test platform.

 Overview
 --------